aliwert/weather-app/README.md

 - CSS
 - JavaScript
 ## Acknowledgements
--Weather data is retrieved from OpenWeather API.<br/>
+- Weather data is retrieved from OpenWeather API.<br/>
--This project was created as part of a learning exercise.
+- This project was created as part of a learning exercise.